-The Delta Pi Alpha Honor Recognition honors those students graduating with superior scholastic achievement from the top five percent of the graduating class for the academic year.
-Students do not need to fill out a specific application, but must do two things:
+The Delta Pi Alpha Honor Recognition honors those students graduating during the current academic year with superior scholastic achievement and meet the criteria outlined below.
+Students must do two things to be considered:

-- File a Graduation Audit by the second Friday in February of the graduation year.
-Graduation Audit Form
+- Complete the online Graduation Application by the second Friday in February of your graduation year.

-- Complete graduation requirements by the end of the summer semester of the graduation year.
+- Complete graduation requirements by the end of the summer semester of your graduation year.

-- Students must have filed a Graduation Audit form with the Student Records Office by the second Friday in February of the graduation year to be considered for Delta Pi Alpha.
+- Students must complete the online Graduation Application found on the Student Records website by the second Friday in February of their graduation year to be considered for Delta Pi Alpha.